 Coach Rollinson’s vision in leading the program is to prepare athletes for their futures on the field, in the classroom, and as young adults.
 High school and football not only serve as learning experiences and opportunities to improve, they should also create enjoyable and memorable moments for each athlete.
 Coach is proud of each young man who plays for Mater Dei.
 He is also proud of his coaching staff, which is dedicated, not only to the football program, but also to the academic achievements of the players.
-Over 30 of the varsity players and students affiliated with the football program have a cumulative 3.0 GPA or better.
+A total of 62 varsity players and students affiliated with the football program have a cumulative 3.0 GPA or better.
 Coach Rollinson believes that the tremendous support of the administration, faculty, staff, and dedicated parent volunteers is the cornerstone of this great Monarch football program.
 Coach is very proud of the Monarchs 4 Marines program which lends tangible support to Marines, Sailors and their families.
-This past June the Monarchs traveled to Camp Pendleton for the 12th consecutive year.
+This past June the Monarchs traveled to Camp Pendleton for the 13th consecutive year.
 Every Monarch player is honored to wear the 1st Marine Division Guadalcanal patch on his uniform.
 Coach would like to thank the many volunteers who have made this program so successful.

 Coach Rollinson is proud of his accomplishments as a high school player, especially being part of the great “Dick Coury Era” of Mater Dei football.
 He was on the Coury-coached Monarch team that won the CIF 4-A Championship in 1965, and in 1966 he played in what was then billed as “the game of the decade” against Anaheim High School before 38,000 at Anaheim Stadium.
 In high school, Coach Rollinson was also a sprint champion, recording a 100-yard time of 9.6.
 He went on to play defensive back and wide receiver for John McKay at USC and played in many great USC games, including the 1970 Rose Bowl.